-The Ohio River is a series of pools connected by 19 high-lift locks and dams installed for navigational purposes (Figure 1).
+The Ohio River is a series of pools connected by 19 high-lift locks and dams installed for navigational purposes.
 These dams are effective in maintaining a minimum river depth and regulating flow, but also affect water quality and aquatic communities of the river.
 The modern, high-lift dams have resulted in a deeper, slower moving river than existed prior to their construction.
 Because each pool has its own unique characteristics, these water bodies have often been used for assessment and reporting purposes in the past.
-For the 2014 Biennial Assessment, aquatic life use attainment is determined using the navigational pools as independent assessment units; however, the degree of use support for the remaining uses is assessed for each river mile.
-It was determined that this method provides a more accurate description of the river.
+For the 2016 Biennial Assessment, aquatic life and fish consumption use attainment is determined using the navigational pools as independent assessment units; however, the degree of use support for the remaining uses is assessed on a river mile basis.
 The following descriptions include the boundaries of each water body as well as other relative information.